SvenLieber/website/content/en/post/cordi-2023/index.md

   - events
 ---

 It is difficult to foster innovation and perform high quality research when the underlying data is not accessible and usable.
-Data and data services should be offered via so-called research data infrastructures, think of user-friendly web platforms, repositories and databases.
+Data and data services should be offered via so-called _research data infrastructures_, think of user-friendly web platforms, repositories, and databases.
+But how does it work in practice, and how important is the human aspect of it?
+I have been at the **1st Conference on Research Data Infrastructure**, 12 – 14 September 2023, and got some pretty good insights.
-In this blog post I will reflect on the 1st Conference on Research Data Infrastructure that I have attended in September 2023.
-My post will cover the keynotes, the poster sessions, our own work around Knowledge Graphs and Wikibase, as well as a selection of other interesting talks.
+In this blog post I will reflect on the conference and cover the keynotes, the poster sessions, our own work around Knowledge Graphs and Wikibase, as well as a selection of other interesting talks.
 <!--more-->

 ## Context